ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 generate training data make a similar developmental trajectory difficult.
 In addition, mouse data is often characterized by unique issues such as frequent anisotropic sampling which are in sharp contrast to high resolution resources available within the community, e.g., AllenCCFv3 and DevCCF.
+Using ANTsX and other publicly available data resources, we developed a complete mouse brain structural morphology pipeline as illustrated in Figure \ref{fig:mouseKK} and detailed below.

 ### Two-shot mouse brain extraction network